m-aparna/Green-Buddy/README.md

 ### Instructions
 1. Download all files (ensure they're in proper folders)
 2. Install required libraries
+3. Add the required API key and config info to `config.py` file
-3. Run `main.py` file to run the flask app
+4. Run `main.py` file to run the flask app

 ----------------------------------------------------------------------------------------------